r-40021/new-portfolio-and-blog/content/about.en.md

 date: 2023-02-17
 showComments: false
 ---
-This is an overview of the site and an introduction of the administrator.
+This is an overview of the site and an introduction of the owner.

 Since the content is occasionally updated, it would be great if you could access it whenever you remember.

 ## About This Site

-This is a personal blog where the administrator writes about their favorite things, from digital content to spot-the-difference games.
+This is a personal blog where the owner writes about their favorite things, from digital content to spot-the-difference games.

 ### Posting Frequency

 Since late May 2022, the blog is updated roughly once a week.
-However, there may be weeks when the administrator is too busy to update, or when the article is thin and unsatisfactory.
+However, there may be weeks when the owner is too busy to update, or when the article is thin and unsatisfactory.

 Before the blog started updating once a week, it was updated completely irregularly.
 It was common to go more than a month without an update.